IgniteUI/help-topics/topics/03_Mobile Controls/00_Getting-Started/00_Referencing_Mobile_Resources_in_NetAdvantage_for_jQuery.md

 ### <a id="installed"></a> Installed resources

-If you have chosen the typical installation of Ignite UI %%ProductVersion%%, you can find the resources under the paths below:
+If you have chosen the typical installation of %%ProductName%% %%ProductVersion%%, you can find the resources under the paths below:

 Type | Path
 ---|---